-Don’t Go Mobile Without the Cloud; Everything You Need to Know About Cloud-Based Construction
+Don’t Go Mobile Without the Cloud: Everything You Need to Know About Cloud-Based Construction Technology

 One app download at a time, mobile devices have revolutionized the construction industry.
 At the forefront of this change, cloud-based construction management apps are providing significant productivity improvements on jobsites.
 Is your construction technology up to speed?

 Like most things in life, not all apps are created equal, and a construction app that doesn’t include cloud–based project management capabilities might be bottlenecking your team’s efficiency.

 So, if it’s on your mobile device, it’s automatically part of the cloud, right?
 Not always.

 It’s easy to be deceived; both cloud computing and mobile computing involve initially accessing the Internet with a device and using wireless systems to get to your files and data.
 While a construction app or software might look like it has all the bells and whistles with a sleek interface, without being powered with cloud computing, it’s a lot like using a pen without the ink.
 If you want to work and collaborate remotely, visit a jobsite and have the details you need or even communicate with your team while you’re at a conference or on vacation, you’ll need both a mobile device and a cloud–based construction management platform to get the job done.

 So, how many construction companies are benefiting from end to end use of cloud computing on their projects?
 According to a recent study from Associated General Contractors of America (AGC), 85% of construction contractors use or plan to use cloud-based solutions.
 While this statistic is promising, looking at the extent of cloud usage paints another picture.
 In fact, the survey cites that only 10% of contractors say they use software apps that are fully cloud-based